Sairyss/domain-driven-hexagon/README.md

 Domain Events may be useful for creating an [audit log](https://en.wikipedia.org/wiki/Audit_trail) to track all changes to important entities by saving each event to the database.
 Read more on why audit logs may be useful: [Why soft deletes are evil and what to do instead](https://jameshalsall.co.uk/posts/why-soft-deletes-are-evil-and-what-to-do-instead).

-All changes done by Domain Events (or by anything else) across multiple aggregates in a single process should be saved in a single database transaction to maintain consistency.
+All changes caused by Domain Events across multiple aggregates in a single process can be saved in a single database [transaction](https://en.wikipedia.org/wiki/Database_transaction).
+This approach ensures consistency and integrity of your data.
 Wrapping an entire flow in a transaction or using patterns like [Unit of Work](https://java-design-patterns.com/patterns/unit-of-work/) or similar can help with that.
+**Keep in mind** that abusing transactions can create bottlenecks when multiple users try to modify single record concurrently.
+Use it only when you can afford it, otherwise go for other approaches (like [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency)).

 There are multiple ways on implementing an event bus for Domain Events, for example by using ideas from patterns like [Mediator](https://refactoring.guru/design-patterns/mediator) or [Observer](https://refactoring.guru/design-patterns/observer).